marcolorenzi/marcolorenzi.github.io/_pages/bayesian-learning.md

 ---

 Requirements:
-- Minimal background in mathematics and statistic</li>
+- Minimal background in mathematics and statistic
-- Analysis and calculus (integral, derivatives, study of functions, … )</li>
+- Analysis and calculus (integral, derivatives, study of functions, … )
 - Basic statistics concepts
 - Basic expertise with Python and Jupyter Notebook